 irginia Housing Development Authority

-The Virginia Housing Development Authority (VHDA) is a state public housing agency that receives funding from HUD.
+The Virginia Housing (VHDA) is a state public housing agency that receives funding from HUD.
 VHDA is responsible for program administration in various localities all over the Commonwealth of Virginia.
 Campbell County is one of these localities.

 VHDA contracts directly with HUD, and must comply with HUD rules and regulations.
 VHDA subcontracts with the Campbell County Department of Social Services to administer the program in our area.
 Housing Specialists, who are employees of the Department of Social Services in Campbell County, run the day-to-day operations following the policies and procedures set forth by VHDA.

 For more information, please visit the VHDA website and the HUD website.

 How does the program work for landlords?

 Benefits to the landlords: